 Benjamin earned his J.D. from UCLA School of Law, where he was elected to Order of the Coif.
 He earned his B.S. in Industrial Engineering, with minors in Computer Science and Economics, from Columbia University.
 Benjamin is a member of the firm’s Diversity Committee and of the Los Angeles Intellectual Property Law Association's Young Lawyers Committee.

-Benjamin’s previous experience includes working three years as business development director for an investment fund of an international family with holdings in North America.
+Benjamin’s previous experience includes working as business development director for an investment fund of an international family with holdings in North America.

-- Obtained jury verdicts of $200 million and $102 million for USAA in patent infringement trials against Wells Fargo in the Eastern District of Texas.
+- United Services Automobile Association v.
+Wells Fargo Bank, N.A.
+(E.D.
+Tex.).
+Obtained jury verdicts of $200 million and $102 million for USAA in patent infringement trials against Wells Fargo in the Eastern District of Texas.
 The suits involved mobile remote deposit capture technology.

-Columbia University School of Engineering and Applied Science (B.S., Industrial Engineering and Operations Research, 2010; minors, Computer Science and Economics)
+Columbia University (B.S., Industrial Engineering and Operations Research, 2010; minors, Computer Science and Economics)